What is Reflex Sympathetic Dystrophy Syndrome (RSD)?

 The specific cause of the condition is still unknown, but it is known that in a lot of cases the condition appears due to an injury, the most common ones are:

-In these cases, it can be said that the condition is an abnormal bodily reaction that amplifies the effects of the injury or trauma.
+In these cases, the condition is an abnormal bodily reaction that amplifies the effects of the injury or trauma.
 It can be compared to an allergic reaction in that some people will have an adverse reaction while others won’t be affected.

 Blood vessels may leak fluid into the surrounding area, making the skin redden and swell.
 The muscles in the surrounding area may be starved of oxygen and could tighten or stretch.